Gladys Walton: Early life and career

 Walton retired from acting in 1925.

-Gladys has been said to have done theater productions, but this is untrue.
+She has been said to have done theater productions, but this is untrue.
 There were in fact two Gladys Waltons performing in the early 1920's.
 One was a theater actress on the East Coast, doing traveling stage productions, while the movie star Gladys was making films on the West Coast.
 Writers of the time often confused the two.

 Personal life

 Walton married screenwriter Frank Liddell in 1920.
 She later married Henry M. Herbel in 1923, with whom she had six children.
 She later married Spiro (Samuel) Dilles and Kenneth James Wells.
 All the marriages ended in divorce.

 Death

 Walton died of cancer on November 15, 1993, aged 90.